benbahrenburg/SentimentlySwift/README.md

 #### Considerations
 - English only, ie AFINN and Emoji Ranking are in English.
 Would be grateful for PRs with additional language support
-- Swift 3 support, Swift 4 coming soon
+- Swift 3 support, only at the moment

+#### Roadmap
+- CocoaPods Support
+- Swift 4

-SentimentlySwift is based on the [sentiment](https://github.com/thisandagain/sentiment) node.js module.
+SentimentlySwift is based on the [sentiment](https://github.com/thisandagain/sentiment) and [sentiment-v2](https://github.com/rajatsharma305/sentiment-v2) node.js packages.